slysiou/EIP-Nutanix-discover.py/README.md

-# Cloud Observer external plugin for Nutanix
+# EfficientIP Cloud Observer external plugin for Nutanix

 Get information from Prism Element or Prism Central and generate data file for EfficientIP Cloud Observer.